 Many more girls got involved and Allison herself went on to become Scottish guiding’s President in the 1950s.
 New groups started up for girls of different ages – now known as Rainbows, Brownies and The Senior Section – so there was something for young girls at each stage of their lives.

 Scottish guiding became independent in 1933.
-On the eve of the Second World War, we moved into the Edinburgh town house where our HQ and Edinburgh guiding shop are still based today.
+On the eve of the Second World War, we moved into the Edinburgh town house where our Hedquarters and Edinburgh guiding shop are still based today.

 Girlguiding Scotland was given the keys to Netherurd, our beautiful Georgian house and estate in the Borders, by Major Thomson in the 1940s.
-Since then it’s given generations of girls and guiders a home from home where they can be themselves, have fun and try new adventures.
+Since then it’s given generations of girls and leaders a home from home where they can be themselves, have fun and try new adventures.